oliverfields/dun/README.md

 ### Configuration

-To change configuration `cp <path to cloned repo>/dun.conf_example .config/dun.conf`.
+To change configuration `cp <path to cloned repo>/dun.conf_example .config/dun.conf` and edit it.

 ### Vim syntax